robertKegel/Codecademy-Projects/README.md

   <p>Company Home Page with Flexbox - An original compay webpage using flexbox.</p>

-  <p>Templating with Handlebars - HTML templates with JS library Handlebars.
+  <p>Templating with Handlebars - HTML templates with JS library Handlebars.</p>

+  <p>Wanderlust - Using fetch, async and await, request information from Foursquare API and OpenWeather API.</p>

 <br>
 <h3>Python</h3>